andrew/ultimate-awesome/README.md

 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-vision-language-pretraining](https://github.com/fawazsammani/awesome-vision-language-pretraining) - Awesome Vision-Language Pretraining Papers.
-- [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
-The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
+- [awesome-smallmol-massspec-ml](https://github.com/JosieHong/awesome-smallmol-massspec-ml) - Awesome papers and codes list of small molecule mass spectrometry-related machine learning methods.
 - [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.
 - [awesome-aragon](https://github.com/lkngtn/awesome-aragon) - Curated list of resources related to the Aragon Ecosystem .